abanoub-R/dots/dwm/README.md

 * vim

 ### install
-to install dwm and/or dwmblocks, run:
+to build dwm and/or dwmblocks, run:

 ```
 $ cd {dwm or dwmblocks}
 # make clean install
 ```

+because of conflicts with patch, the config isn't applied by default, to apply it, copy the settings you want from config.txt

+Thank you for reading, have a nice day.